Medically reviewed by Katelyn Hagerty, FNP

 Although it’s not a common side effect, some antidepressants used to treat mental health issues such as depression and anxiety have been reported to cause hair loss.

-Case reports have linked hair loss with common antidepressants such as sertraline, paroxetine, venlafaxine and fluoxetine, but it’s worth notion that this is reported to occur only in a small minority of people.
+Case reports have linked hair loss with common antidepressants such as sertraline hair loss, paroxetine, venlafaxine and fluoxetine, but it’s worth notion that this is reported to occur only in a small minority of people.

 One study published in International Clinical Psychopharmacology compared several different antidepressants and found that bupropion (commonly sold as Wellbutrin®) had the highest risk of causing hair loss.